RogueOrganization/RogueDownloads/README.md

-# RogueMods
+# RogueDownloads
-RogueMods is an **free and open-source** general purpose download portal with additional and optional community functionality such as profiles, forums and messaging.
-RogueMods was created to distribute modifications and tools for video games.
+RogueDownloads is an **free and open-source** general purpose download portal with additional and optional community functionality such as profiles, forums and messaging.

+RogueDownloads was created to distribute modifications and tools for video games.
+When this project is ready, you'll be able to see it in action by visiting [RogueMods.com](https://roguemods.com).

 # Project Status
 As of Friday, March 25th, 2022, the project is not considered ready for general consumption.